orthecreedence/blackbird/index.md

 get the result computed from many async-levels deep.
 Not only does this mimick a normal call stack a lot closer than CPS, but can be wrapped in macros that make the syntax almost natural (note that these macros I speak of are on the way).

+It's important to note that a promise can hold either one set of value(s) or one error.
+It cannot hold both, and once it has either a value (or multiple values) or an error attached to it, the promise essentially becomes read-only.

 <a id="promise-api"></a>
 Promises API